February 15, 2022

 1. No monthly maintenance fees

 Plenty of banks charge a monthly maintenance fee for checking accounts.
-This fee comes directly out of your bank account each month.
+This fee comes directly out of your bank account balance each month.

-2. No balance requirement
+2. No minimum opening deposit or minimum balance requirement

 Some banks require you to have a certain amount of money to open a bank account or to keep a certain amount in the account on an ongoing basis.